Devons Road

-Devons Road is a road in Bow Common and Bromley-by-Bow in east London.
+Devons Road is a road in Bromley-by-Bow in east London.
 Part of the B140 road, it gives its name to the Devons Road DLR station.

 Motive power depots

 The North London Railway established a large motive power depot at Bow around 1850, which was demolished in 1882 and incorporated into Bow railway works.
 Two larger locomotive depots were then built at Devons Road nearby.